thigarcias/ai-chatbot/docs/03-blocks.md

 Blocks is a special user interface mode that allows you to have a workspace like interface along with the chat interface.
 This is similar to [ChatGPT's Canvas](https://openai.com/index/introducing-canvas) and [Claude's Artifacts](https://www.anthropic.com/news/artifacts).

-The template already ships with the following blocks:
+The template already ships with the following artifacts:

-- **Text Block**: A block that allows you to work with text content like drafting essays and emails.
+- **Text Artifact**: A block that allows you to work with text content like drafting essays and emails.
-- **Code Block**: A block that allows you to write and execute code (Python).
+- **Code Artifact**: A block that allows you to write and execute code (Python).
-- **Image Block**: A block that allows you to work with images like editing, annotating, and processing images.
+- **Image Artifact**: A block that allows you to work with images like editing, annotating, and processing images.
-- **Sheet Block**: A block that allows you to work with tabular data like creating, editing, and analyzing data.
+- **Sheet Artifact**: A block that allows you to work with tabular data like creating, editing, and analyzing data.

-## Adding a Custom Block
+## Adding a Custom Artifact

-To add a custom block, you will need to create a folder in the `blocks` directory with the block name.
+To add a custom block, you will need to create a folder in the `artifacts` directory with the block name.
 The folder should contain the following files:

 - `client.tsx`: The client-side code for the block.
 - `server.ts`: The server-side code for the block.